vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

 Cert-manager automates certificate management in cloud native environments.
 It provides certificates-as-a-service capabilities.
 You can install the cert-manager package on your cluster through a community package.

 For some packages, bespoke changes to the configuration may be required.
 There is no requirement to supply any bespoke data values for the Cert Manager.
 Thus, the package may be deployed with its default configuration values.
 In this example, version 1.5.1 of the Cert Manager is being deployed.
-Other versions may be avialable and can also be used.
+Other versions may be available and can also be used.
 To check which versions of a package are available, use the `list` option:

 ```sh
 % tanzu package available list -A